 Alumni Career Info for Current Students

 The Alumni Directory on the Alumni page lists current positions for CMB alumni.
-We encourage current students to use this tool to explore potential career paths, and to reach out to alumni working in areas of interest.
-In addition, students can visit the CMB Office to access additional information about alumni career paths.
+Students on the Professional Development Committee have also collected information about alumni career development at 1, 4 and 7 years post graduation to allow current and future CMB students to explore potential career paths, and to reach out to alumni working in areas of interest.
+In addition, current students can visit the CMB Office to access additional information about alumni career paths.
 We encourage students to take advantage of the diverse experiences of the CMB community.

 Biology Outreach Club (BOC)

 Biology Outreach Club is a group of UW-Madison graduate students in the biological sciences who help others experience the excitement and wonder of science.
 The club provides an informal setting for graduate students to discuss ideas and issues in science with the public.
 You will have the opportunity to participate in various outreach activities including science nights, after school programs, Science Expeditions, Science Olympiad, Wednesday Night at the lab, PLATO, etc.

 Each summer, the CMB Program participates in the Research Experience for Undergraduates (REU) Biological SIGNALS program, a 10-week summer science research program for undergraduate minority students from across the country.
 Undergraduate researchers work with graduate students and postdoc mentors to complete a research project.
 Opportunity involves direct mentoring of undergraduate students who complete a research project, poster, paper, and final presentation.

 Bioscience Opportunities Preview Weekend is a program designed to provide underrepresented minority undergraduate students with an introduction to bioscience PhD programs and research opportunities offered at UW-Madison.
 Participate in the graduate student panel presentation, lunch with BOPS students, dinner, and/or a poster session.